Become a Leader in Service

 Here are just a few of the positions we offer:

-America Reads & Counts Coordinators & Managers: experienced tutors who supervise their peers on-site at the elementary schools where tutoring takes place.
-Coordinators receive additional training, role model excellent tutoring skills, and serve as the main line of communication between the school and Lasell.
+PACES Site Coordinators: supervise peers on-site at the youth serving organizations where mentoring and tutoring takes place.
+Coordinators receive additional training, role model excellent mentoringand tutoring skills, and serve as the main line of communication between the Partnership site and Lasell.
+These are paid positions open to students that have worked as Mentor-Tutors in the program.

 Blood Drive Coordinator: communicates with the America Red Cross to host a blood drive each semester on campus.
 They recruit volunteers, select room and date, manage donor appointments and supervise sign-ins and clean-up on the day of.